Alb-O/Alb-O/README.md

 ## Hi there 👋

-Working in 3D animation and other general media and design for online education.
+Working in 3D animation and other general media and design for online training.

 Interests:
 - 3D animation (Blender)
-- UX & UI design
-- Pipeline systems
+- Work pipeline systems
-- FOSS tools & bug reporting
+- FOSS tools

 <!--
 **AMC-Albert/AMC-Albert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.